Karim El Assal

 At TNO, they don’t say: here’s a job, go and work on it for 40 hours a week.
 You have to find your place yourself.
 To me, that’s completely positive as it gets you to where you want to be.
 That focus on what you want for yourself is something I really like.
 You can simply say no to a project, not that I often do so.
 Instead, you’re asked for the projects you want to be asked for because you’ve shown yourself to be enthusiastic about the subject.”

 Thinking about the long term

 “I look back on a working day with satisfaction when I’ve been able to fully orchestrate how my day looked while also achieving a lot in collaboration with others.
-My work now revolves around software development, but I’ve also become the open-source manager for the entire ICT unit.
-Networks is one of the five departments of this unit.
+My work revolves around managing software development, but I’m also the open-source manager of the entire unit ICT and Strategy & Policy.
+Networks is one of the ten departments of this unit.
 Together, we’ve opted for a more open-source strategy in projects where this is possible.
 I help guide the projects that now want to work open source.
 This involves more than just making the results public; there’s more to it than that if you want to do it well.

 My job is to connect people so that they don’t all have to reinvent the wheel.
 Of course, there are differences in project content, funding, commercial interests and legal aspects, so the outcomes are not all the same.
 But by giving people a roadmap, they can still follow a structured path.
 What do I want in the future?
-To be honest, I have no idea yet.
-That’s actually the phase I’m in now: thinking about what I want in the long term.
-I’ll spend some time on that in the coming period, and TNO is giving me all the space I need for this.”
+I want to be a manager of a team that turns visionary technologies into reality.
+I’m not sure on which level exactly, but TNO is giving me all the space I need to figure this out.”